Sablefish: The New “It” Fish

 Working from the NWFSC research station in Manchester, Washington, the investigators are now producing sablefish larvae at commercial scales by fine-tuning several strategies.
 First, they reduced feeding costs substantially by increasing rearing temperatures and shortening the length of the larval rearing phase.
 After the first week of larval rearing, they introduced more-affordable clay as a substitute for expensive green algae.
 The clay medium helps the fish larvae feed by creating a background against which they can better spot their prey.
 The researchers adopted a strategy of only producing female sablefish because females grow faster.
 To improve egg quality and fertilization rates, the scientists tested the storage of eggs in different solutions prior to fertilization — ultimately, they tested a solution containing sablefish serum that enhanced fertility by 20 percent.
 Finally, the researchers successfully tested a vaccine to protect against common diseases.

-In 2016, the researchers shipped another small batch of fingerlings to Perciformes Group, a Texas-based company, and the small fish were grown out and ultimately marketed to top Washington, D.C., restaurants.
+The researchers shipped another small batch of fingerlings to Perciformes Group, a Texas-based company, and the small fish were grown out and ultimately marketed to top Washington, D.C., restaurants.
 Encouraged by the positive restaurant response, the Perciformes Group hosted a tasting event for Michelin star chefs — featuring the sablefish cooked by the Manchester researchers.

 Growers can now access an impressive number of scientific publications to learn more about these innovations.
 “This body of work represents a lot of people putting in a lot of hours over a decade of research,” Goetz says.
 “We have it to a point now where it is reasonably easy to produce sablefish, so a commercial producer could do much more.”